Capabilities

 Learn more →

 When enforcement operates above the agent, the agent can discover and circumvent it.
-Path-based deny lists are bypassed by renaming binaries.
+Path-based deny lists fall to renamed binaries.
 Userspace sandboxes can be disabled.
 Proxy-based DLP is avoided by encoding data differently.
 Veto enforces at the syscall level.
 The agent cannot unload the LSM, modify its configuration, or observe whether an action was flagged.
-The kernel is the last trust boundary before hardware.See Veto in action
+The kernel is the last trust boundary before hardware.Watch: Claude Code vs. Veto

 - How Claude Code Escapes Its Own Denylist and Sandbox - Leonardo’s research post that motivated Veto